Codeexia0/LAB2_classes_2_fa/README.md

 ---

 ## 📊 Power BI Visualization
 The SQL view **`PercentPopulationVaccinated`** was used as the data source for the **COVID-19 Vaccination Dashboard** in Power BI.

-The dashboard visualizes:
+The dashboard includes the following visualizations and features:
-- Global and continental vaccination progress
-- Comparison of vaccination rates relative to population
+- **Plot of vaccination progress over time** for individual countries.
-- Trends in total cases, deaths, and vaccinations over time
+- **Vaccination overview table by country** showing cumulative counts and latest vaccination data.
+- **Stacked bar charts** visualizing vaccination coverage by continent and country (% of population vaccinated).
+- **Card visual** showing the **global vaccination percentage** as of the latest date.
+- **Slicer** to filter data by date range for interactive analysis.

 All visuals are included in the Power BI file:
 **`COVID19_Vaccination_Dashboard.pbix`**